Nuclei-Software/NMSIS/NMSIS/doc/source/core/get_started.rst

 The NMSIS-Core system files are device specific.

-In addition, the :ref:`core_template_start_device_asm` is also compiler vendor specific, currently only GCC version is provided.
+In addition, the :ref:`core_template_startup_device_asm` is also compiler vendor specific, currently only GCC version is provided.
 The versions provided by NMSIS are only generic templates.
 The adopted versions for a concrete device are typically provided by the device vendor through the according device familiy package.